vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 ```

 ## 5. Create a Kubernetes release content library and upload Kubernetes release images
 The Kubernetes release OVAs downloaded on the Bastion host and copied to the Admin host must be uploaded to a Content library within the vCenter.
-Before proceeding, a local content library must be created.
-The "Create a Local Content Library (for Air-Gapped Cluster Provisioning)" [docuentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/administering-kubernetes-releases-for-tkg-service-clusters/create-a-local-content-library-for-air-gapped-cluster-provisioning.html) provides instructions on creating and importing Kubernetes Release (Kr) images into the content library. **Step #12** provides details on files (downloaded previsouly in step 1a) that need to be uploaded to the local content library.
+Before proceeding, you'll need to create a local content library.
+The "Create a Local Content Library (for Air-Gapped Cluster Provisioning)" [docuentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/administering-kubernetes-releases-for-tkg-service-clusters/create-a-local-content-library-for-air-gapped-cluster-provisioning.html) provides instructions on creating and importing Kubernetes Release (Kr) images into the content library. **Step #12** provides details on files (downloaded previously in step 1a) that need to be uploaded to the local content library.

 ## 6. Add the Enterprise Registry certificate to the Supervisor (Optional)
 The Supervisor must trust the Enterprise registry certificate.
 This step is optional and required only when using a certificate not signed by a trusted Certificate authority (e.g., a self-signed certificate).
 To perform this step, navigate to Workload Management -> Supervisor -> Configure -> Container Registries.
 Click on Add Registry.

 ![image](/airgapped/add-cert0.png)

-Input the Registry host URL, TLS Certificate of the registry (content of `registry1.crt`), Username, and Password.
+Input the Registry host URL, TLS Certificate of the registry (the content of `registry1.crt`), Username, and Password.
 Note that while the UI states that the Username and Password are optional, they are currently mandatory.

 ![image](/airgapped/add-cert1.png)

-## 7. Upload Packages to Enterprise registry
+## 7. Upload Packages to the Enterprise registry
 Create two projects/folders, with public access, within the registry to upload -
-* all the Supervisor Servies that needs to be installed on the Supervisor. (e.g `sup-services`).
+* All the Supervisor Servies that need to be installed on the Supervisor. (e.g. `sup-services`).
 Depending on the registry vendor and version, the steps may vary.
-* the Tanzu Packages that will be installed on the VKS cluster. (e.g. `tanzu-packages`).
+* The Tanzu Packages that will be installed on the VKS cluster. (e.g. `tanzu-packages`).
 Depending on the registry vendor and version, the steps may vary.

 ### 7a.
 Upload Tanzu Packages to the Enterprise Registry
-The Tanzu Package bundle, downloaded in Step 1c must be uploaded to the Enterprise registry using the Tanzu CLI.
+The Tanzu Package bundle, downloaded in Step 1c, must be uploaded to the Enterprise registry using the Tanzu CLI.

 ```bash
 ## Sample Command